 I haven't been sleeping very well lately.
-It has been rugged.
+It's been rough.
 And after counseling many people on sleep issues, I can't believe it took me so long to finally do something about it.
 Last night, I took a scant 1/4 teaspoon of some Nova Decarbed Cannabis Infused Coconut Oil and I slept like a baby.
 Well… like someone else's baby.
 It was 8 hours of pure bliss and I woke up feeling well rested and cheerful.

 And this morning, when my brain got all fired up from all of those REM cycles, I started thinking about how I sometimes take cannabis infused oils for granted.